ACCLAB/DABEST-Matlab/README.md

 ### 6. Multiple merged groups

-For the data that contain more than three groups -and a number that is divisible by 3, `dabest('MultipleGroups_sample.csv','mergeGroups')` generates a *multiple merged groups* plot.
+For the data that contain more than three groups -and a number that is divisible by 3, `dabest('MultipleMergedGroups_sample.csv','mergeGroups')` generates a *multiple merged groups* plot.

 ![](https://github.com/ACCLAB/DABEST-Matlab/blob/master/SampleData/MergedGroups/MultipleMergedGroups_sample.png)